CSCfi/heat-openstack-example/README.md

 $ cp files/example-heat-params.yml playbooks/heat_params.yml
 ```

 Then edit the file and fill in the parameters according to your needs.
+Here is the explanation of each fields:
+- ssh_key_name: The name of your SSH key pair used to connect to the instance.
+- vm_flavor: The name of the flavor of the instance.
+Use the command `openstack flavor list` for a complete list.
+- vm_image: The name of the image of the instance.
+Use the command `openstack image list` for a complete list.
+- vm_network: The name of the network of the instance.
+Usually it's the name of the project.
+Use `openstack network list` for a complete list.
+- allow_ssh_cidr: If you want to access from anywhere, use `0.0.0.0/0` (not recommended).
+Specify a restrict network.
+- floating_ip_pool: The name of the floatin IP pool list.
+Usually `public`.

 ### Deploying the application